 The College operates from four main sites at Dartford, Gravesend, Tonbridge and Hadlow.
 At the Dartford site the college is receiving project funding for its creative arts area which will help deliver the local economy wider skills needs.
-The new Project Miskin building is due to open in Spring 2022.
-Significant improvement works are under way at the Hadlow Campus covering all areas including teaching facilities and residential accommodation.
+The new Project Miskin building opens for use in September 2022.
+Significant improvement works were substantially completed over the summer at the Hadlow Campus covering all areas including teaching facilities and residential accommodation and in use from September 2022.